BioSensor Training at

 Biosensor training was discovered by the US military and is currently used in their military canine training program.
 Based on proven scientific data; only 35% of a dog’s performance is inherited.
 The balance - 65% is based on training, environment, management and nutrition.
 Biosensor Training effectively addresses that all-important 65%.

-Fact: This method enhances brain development by increasing neural synapses (learning, intelligence and memory).
+Fact: Biosensor enhances brain development by increasing neural synapses (learning, intelligence and memory).
 Not only does it increase mental capacity, it also increases health and longevity.
 A more wholistic mind-body advantage.
 Comparison studies confirm that pups stimulated with BioSensor training have better health, greater intelligence, more confidence, calmer and more consistent temperaments than littermates who received no stimulation.

-Fact: The training requires a HUGE commitment of time and energy that large breeders with multiple litters cannot possibly give without hiring extra help.
+Fact: This training requires a HUGE commitment of time and energy that large breeders with multiple litters cannot possibly give without hiring extra help.
 Train new employees and monitor?
 How likely is that?
 I'm a small breeder because I love my poodles and want to make sure that their pups are the best representatives of the breed.
 This is my passion.

 Please read more about why BioSensor training is the biggest gift a breeder can ever give to their puppies and to you, their future owners!